omoh128/Crypto-dashboard/README.md

    Once you have the application running, you will see a table showing the current price and 24-hour change for several popular cryptocurrencies.
 To view the price history of a particular cryptocurrency, simply click on its row in the table.

     You will then be taken to a chart showing the price history of the selected cryptocurrency.
 You can hover over the chart to see the price and date for a particular point in time.

+ ## Dependencies
+ This project was built using the following dependencies:

+ .React.js

+ .Chart.js

+ .react-chartjs-2

+ .TypeScript

+  .Axios